 Table 7-1 shows the capital costs estimates from various sources.
-The capital cost estimates range from as low as \$1,700/kW in 1996 dollars done by Idaho National Laboratory (INL) to \$9,417/kW cost in 2014 dollars estimate for the Susitna project in Alaska.
+The capital cost estimates range from as low as \$1,966/kW in 2005 dollars for the Hawaii Umauma project to \$9,417/kW cost in 2014 dollars estimate for the Susitna project in Alaska.

 Project Time Initial Capital Costs (\$/kW)

-Idaho National Lab estimates 1996 1,700-2,300

 EIA estimates Hydroelectric 2013 2,936

-EIA estillates Pumped Storage 2013 5,288
+LIA estillates Pumped Storage 2013 5,288

 Hawaii Pumped Umauma 1,966

 Storage East/WestWailuaiki 3,011

 Hydroelectric Big Island 2005 2,432-2,842

 Project (Maui Maui 2 477

 Electric Co.)
 Iviaui 3,477

-Susitna-Watana Pro oject (Alaska) 2014 9,417
+Susitna-Watana Pro ject (Alaska) 2014 9,417

 Belleville 1999 2,857

 Cannelton 2009 4,951

 American Smithland 2010 6,226

 Municipal Power Meldahl 2010 4,504

 (AMP) Willow Island 2011 7,889

 Robert C. Byrd 2015 6,250

 Pike Island NA 7,414

-^{} Time the project's cost estimate was made or the project's expected start date.
+\Time the project's cost estimate was made or the project's expected start date.

-Table 7-1: Initial capital costs of hydropower projects (Data sources: INL, EIA, Maui Electric Company, Susitna-Watana Project 2014 Annual Report, Alaska Energy Authority [9-14])
+Table 7-1: Initial capital costs of hydropower projects (Data sources: EIA, Maui Electric Company, Susitna-Watana Project 2014 Annual Report, Alaska Energy Authority [9-13])

 Once constructed, hydroelectric power plants have a major cost advantage since the fuel (water) is virtually free and also because they have very low O&M costs.
-According to the June 2016 EIA updated electricity generating technologies cost estimates [10], hydroelectric plants have one of the lowest O&M costs among electricity generating technologies.
+According to the January 2017 EIA updated electricity generating technologies cost estimates [9], hydroelectric plants have one of the lowest O&M costs among electricity generating technologies.
 Figure 7-3 shows the fixed and variable O&M costs of various generating technologies.
-As can be seen in the Figure 7-3, hydroelectricity's variable O&M costs are estimated at \$2.62/MWh and the fixed O&M cost of \$15/kW for a conventional hydroelectric plant is the second lowest after natural gas combustion turbines.
+As can be seen in the Figure 7-3, hydroelectricity's variable O&M costs are estimated at \$2.66/MWh and the fixed O&M cost of \$14.93/kW for a conventional hydroelectric plant is among the lowest across all generated technologies, in the same range as natural gas turbines and combined cycle plants.
+Hydro power plants, except for the run-of-the-river hydro, have added advantage over other renewable resources (wind, solar) in that they are dispatchable.
+That is, the system operator can control the hydro power plant's output to match the system load.

-^{} The basis year for the capital cost estimates is 1996 for INL, 2012 for EIA and 2005 for the Hawaii pumped hydro project.
+\\ The basis year for the capital cost estimates is 2012 for EIA and 2005 for the Hawaii pumped hydro project.
 The basis year for the AMP and the Alaska projects was not available.
 The document on which the AMP capital cost estimates were obtained was dated 2011, and 2014 for the document from which Alaska project was obtained.

-Figure 7-3: Variable and fixed O&M costs of generating technologies (Data source: EIA [10])
+Figure 7-3: Variable and fixed O&M costs of generating technologies (Data source: EIA [9])